 Barbaralee Diamonstein-Spielvogel

 As the first Director of New York City’s Department of Cultural Affairs, Dr. Diamonstein-Spielvogel brought the first public art exhibition to Bryant Park and the first public performance by the Metropolitan Opera to Central Park.
-She has been appointed to distinguished federal posts by four U.S. Presidents, serving on the Board of the U.S. Holocaust Memorial Museum, the U.S. Commission of Fine Arts, the American Battle Monuments Commission, and the President’s Advisory Committee on the Arts.
+She has been appointed to distinguished federal posts by four U.S. Presidents, serving on the Boards of the U.S. Holocaust Memorial Museum, the U.S. Commission of Fine Arts, the American Battle Monuments Commission, and the President’s Advisory Committee on the Arts.